Hansh532/chess/README.md

 By transfer of the attack from the protected to the unprotected defender, pawns or pieces

 ## Outpost
-One of our pieces preferably a knight(best radius of attack) placed on a "outpost square", a square within in enemy territory protected by pawn on an (half)open file (can still be attacked by a pawn in contrary to other definitions).
+One of our pieces preferably a knight(best radius of attack) placed on a "outpost square", a square within enemy territory protected by pawn on a (half)open file (can still be attacked by a pawn in contrary to other definitions).
  When the outpost is attacked by a pawn this weakens other squares/pawn's on the file.

 - Can be used as a base for new attacks